Commentary: Conservatism, past and present

 The Reagan Revolution had those consequences … and America, along with most Americans (though far from all), prospered.
 However, that is not the philosophy driving today’s political conservatives.
 Although fiscal conservatives today continue to adhere to a low-tax philosophy, they do so while increasing government debt, substituting it for business and individual obligations, larger deficits and propelling a centralized government coordination of economic activity that focuses on populism rather than fiscal probity (often referred to as statism).

-The practice of 21st century “conservative” politicians is to articulate positions that emphasize ’80’s conservative buzzwords without adopting traditionally conservative policies.
+The practice of 21st-century “conservative” politicians is to articulate positions that emphasize 1980s' conservative buzzwords without adopting traditionally conservative policies.
 A majority of today’s “conservative” politicians offer a brand of populism designed to attract campaign dollars and maximize their odds of election.
-Unfortunately, perpetual electioneering with perpetual invective doesn’t enhance democracy or result in fiscal restraint, further traditional American values, or create a strong national defense.
+Unfortunately, perpetual electioneering with perpetual invective doesn’t enhance democracy or result in fiscal restraint, further traditional American values or create a strong national defense.
 To the contrary, oppositional politicking leads to tribalism, extremism and internal strife.
 Labels of conservative, liberal, Republican and Democrat have mutated into electioneering slogans, shorn of their historical meanings.

 Traditional conservatives' perspective was on bettering government.
 The goal of today’s “conservative” politicians has become centered on election outcomes.
 That is terribly sad for America.